-What's Using the Network and the Internet
+What's using the network and the internet

 The final tab is Network.
 When you open this one, you'll see sections for Processes with Network Activity, Network Activity, TCP Connections, and Listening Ports.
 The first section is the only one you can do anything with; the others are for your information but you cannot manipulate or change anything in them.
-TCP Connections and Listening Ports contain information that is useful to more advanced users, with very good networking knowledge, so I won't be talking much about them.
+TCP Connections and Listening Ports contain information that is useful to more advanced users, with very good networking knowledge, so we won't be talking much about them.

 One very useful thing that you can do in this tab, is to select only one process or a group of processes you are interested in, and the data in the lower sections is automatically filtered, so that you can see the Network Activity, TCP Connections or Listening Ports, only for the selection you made.

-The graphs on the right are pretty self-explanatory and show an overview of your network activity, TCP connections and activity over your local area connection.
+The graphs on the right are pretty self-explanatory and show an overview of your network activity, TCP connections, and activity over your local area connection.

 The Resource Monitor is an excellent way to open a window into Windows, so to speak.
 It lets you look at what's going on behind the scenes, and stop the activity that's causing problems.
 As long as you proceed with caution and don't just play around with things for the sake of playing around, you can learn a lot about what's happening inside your computer and (especially if you spent any time at all dealing with older versions of Windows) you can definitely appreciate how well Windows 10, Windows 8.1 and Windows 7 are designed to work.